Pause carousel

 Where the contract or arrangement would represent a significant departure from the University’s strategic plan, the University Court shall approve the departure, and the Principal shall inform the Scottish Funding Council.

-Each Dean of School/Director of Service is responsible for expenditure within their area of responsibility.
-Authority to incur expenditure may be delegated to named individuals within the School/Service.
+Each Senior Manager is responsible for expenditure within their area of responsibility.
+Authority to incur expenditure may be delegated to named individuals within the School/Service/Cost Centre.
 In exercising this delegated authority budget holders are required to observe these financial regulations and all related procedure manuals.

 The following duties must be appropriately segregated: